-CTCB is a sub-member of Standard Chartered Bank (SCB) and all the normal clearing and outstation cheques are being routed through SCB.
-We are however RTGS / NEFT enabled and all inter-bank transactions can only be routed through RTGS, RBI Mumbai.
+CTBC is a sub-member of Standard Chartered Bank (SCB) and all the normal clearing and outstation cheques are being routed through SCB.
+We are however RTGS/NEFT enabled and all inter-bank transactions can only be routed through RTGS, RBI Mumbai.

 Outstation Cheque clearing:

 These are cheques that are drawn on other banks and payable at any location within India, outside New Delhi.
 The instrument would be directly sent for collection by CTBC to the drawee bank or collected through a correspondent bank.
 Credit is provided to customer only on realization of proceeds from the drawee bank.
 Collection charges are applicable as per Traiff of the bank.

 Foreign Currency Cheque Collection:

 These are cheques which are drawn in foreign currency and payable overseas.
 These cheques are sent on collection through the bank’s overseas correspondent banks and the funds are credited to customer only after realization of proceeds.
 Collection charges are applicable as per Tariff of the bank.